abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20 delete specific characters from a file
 21 reverse an input from file
 22 list users with their home directories
+23 list all empty files and directories recursively